stocrene/kamera-rpi/README.md

 This is a camera project with Raspberry Pi

-Zum Installieren des Projektes, einfach die Installationsdatei verwenden.
+Zum Installieren des Projektes einfach die Installationsdatei verwenden.
 (CHMOD)